 1. The percentage of your account balance held in cash relative to other Automated Investing users.

-Automated Investing prioritizes accounts with more available cash as a percent of the overall account size and places orders for those accounts first.
-As the Notes held in your account generate principal and interest payments from borrowers, your account may accumulate a cash balance which Automated Investing will attempt to reinvest automatically.
-However, due to the continuous inflow of borrower payments and inventory constraints, you should expect some amount of cash to accumulate in your account at times.
+Automated Investing prioritizes placing orders for investor accounts with the highest proportionate percentages of available cash.
+As borrowers pay off their loans, you receive monthly principal and interest payments, which means you may accumulate a cash balance.
+Automated Investing will attempt to reinvest this available cash balance.
+However, due to the potentially continuous monthly inflow of borrower payments coupled with inventory constraints, it’s realistic to expect there may be some amount of cash in your account at times.

 2. Availability of loan inventory on the platform.

 Automated Investing reviews accounts and may attempt to place orders up to four times a day, as soon as new loans are listed.
-When Automated Investing attempts to place an order for your account, your account gets the same access to Notes on the platform as other investors who are placing orders at that loan listing period.
-Automated Investing is not a solution for limited inventory.
+When Automated Investing attempts to place an order for your account, your account is prioritized the same way as other investors who are placing orders at that loan listing period.
+Automated Investing doesn’t solve for limited inventory.

-Automated Investing will not fund the last dollar of any loan listing in order to reserve inventory for investors who place orders manually.
+Automated Investing will not fund the last remaining Notes of any given loan listing in order to leave inventory available for investors who place orders manually.
 In addition, Automated Investing will not place orders when there are only a limited number of loans listed on the platform.
 At any given time, there may be loan listings meeting your investment criteria that Automated Investing will not select due to these constraints.
 Automated Investing users may browse loans and place orders manually at any time.

 3. Your investment criteria.

-Setting investment criteria that are concentrated on Note grades with limited inventory (e.g., loans with F and G grades) or grades with high demand (e.g., loans with C, D, and E grades) may increase the time Automated Investing takes to invest your capital.
-Some Note grade/term combinations are rare – Notes with G grades and 36-month terms and Notes with A grades and 60-month terms, for example.
-You may want to review LendingClub’s historical inventory when considering your investment criteria.*
+Limiting investment criteria to be concentrated on Note grades with high demand (e.g., loans with C, D, and E grades if such grades are in high demand) may increase the time Automated Investing takes to invest your capital.
+Some Note grade/term combinations are rare, like Notes with A grades and 60-month terms.
+You may want to review LendingClub’s historical inventory when determining your investment criteria.*